DOLfYN Module

 - reynolds_stress(veldat, detrend=True)[source]

-Calculate the specific Reynolds stresses (cross-covariances of u,v,w in m^2/s^2)
+Calculate the specific Reynolds stresses (covariances of u,v,w in m^2/s^2)

 - Parameters: